Ursus minimus

 U. minimus appears to have given rise to Ursus etruscus.
-The range of U. minimus was continental Europe as far east as the Black Sea in Russia and as far south as Italy.
+The range of U. minimus was continental Europe, as far east as the Black Sea in Russia and as far south as Italy.

 The skeleton of U. minimus was very similar to that of the larger Asian black bear.
 With the exception of the age of the bones, it is often difficult to distinguish the remains of U. minimus from those of modern Asian black bears.

+Distribution

+Fossils of U. minimus are known from France, Slovakia, Hungary, Ukraine, Italy, Bulgaria, Georgia, and Russia.